-As with server push for HTTP/2, the server initiates a server push by sending a PUSH\PROMISE frame that includes request header fields attributed to the request.
-The PUSH\PROMISE frame is sent on the client-initiated, bidirectional stream that carried the request that generated the push.
+The PUSH_PROMISE frame (Section 4.2.7) is sent on the clientinitiated bidirectional stream that carried the request that generated the push.
 This allows the server push to be associated with a request.
-Ordering of a PUSH\PROMISE in relation to certain parts of the response is important (see Section 8.2.1 of [RFC7540]).
+Ordering of a PUSH_PROMISE in relation to certain parts of the response is important (see Section 8.2.1 of [RFC7540]).

-Unlike HTTP/2, the PUSH\PROMISE does not reference a stream; it contains a Push ID.
-The Push ID uniquely identifies a server push (see Section 4.2.6).
+The PUSH_PROMISE frame does not reference a stream; it contains a Push ID that uniquely identifies a server push.
 This allows a server to fulfill promises in the order that best suits its needs.
+The same Push ID can be used in multiple PUSH_PROMISE frames (see Section 4.2.7).
 When a server later fulfills a promise, the server push response is conveyed on a push stream.
-A push stream is a server-initiated, unidirectional stream.
-A push stream always begins with a header (see Figure 1) that identifies the Push ID of the promise that it fulfills, encoded as a variable-length integer.